 Landmark Recovery’s detoxification program exists to manage moderate to severe withdrawal symptoms associated with patients withdrawing from alcohol, opiates, and sedatives.
 The detoxification program also serves to prepare the patient for appropriate ongoing treatment with the goal of restoring the patient to a healthy and sober state of life.

 Depending on the severity of the addiction and type of substances that have been used, Landmark clinicians may prescribe specific supplements designed for detoxification, including food and drink as well as prescription medication.
-Depending on usage history and intensity, detoxification often lasts for the first 4 to 7 days of treatment.
+Depending on usage history and intensity, detoxification often lasts for the first 10 days of treatment.

 At Landmark, our detoxification period is monitored 24/7 by registered clinicians, with both a psychiatrist and an internal medicine specialist rounding on the patient daily and available on call throughout the day and night, as needed.